 Looking back several years later, I realize that the assessment they conducted was really a combination of a maturity assessment and an effectiveness assessment.

 Isn’t that what we should be measuring?
 How effective the ERM program is for the organization?

-After all, it doesn’t matter what other organizations are doing for ERM – what should only matter is the existing ERM program is effective for your organization.
+After all, it doesn’t matter what other organizations are doing for ERM — what should only matter is the existing ERM program is effective for your organization.
 Your organization may not need a really mature program; what you have now is working great.
 Or the organization tried taking steps to mature but realized it wasn’t really ready to have the additional steps in the process or information.
-Some organizations, frankly, don’t have a mature enough risk culture to accept a mature ERM program, which means you need to focus on risk culture before you try to mature the program.
+Some organizations, frankly, don’t have a risk culture mature enough to accept a mature ERM program, which means you need to focus on risk culture before you try to develop the program further.